 Here’s a news flash – the search index for older newspapers, especially, may not be very good.

-Here’s an example for a 115-year-old newspaper, with the original first, followed by the search index:
+Here’s an example of a 115-year-old newspaper, with the original first, followed by the search index:

 There are words missing and several of the words are “misspelled.”
 It is charitable to assign a "50% correct" value to this representation of the original to the search index.